sfbennett/express-api/README.md

-# Express API
+# Animal x Programming Express API

 A simple RESTful API that I created with Express for managing data from three different end points.

 1. Hello, World! and other responses (to test the app's initial functionality)
-2. Animals
+2. Animals Facts
 3. Random Programming Facts

 Check out my API deployed on Render [here](https://animal-programming-api.onrender.com).